Nikhil53003/Heart-Disease-Prediction-Using-ML-Machine-Learning/README.md

 # 📦 Requirements
 Install dependencies using:

-bash
-Copy
-Edit
 pip install -r requirements.txt

 Typical libraries used:

-pandas
+  * pandas

-numpy
+  * numpy

-matplotlib
+  * matplotlib

-seaborn
+  * seaborn

-scikit-learn
+  * scikit-learn

 # 🚀 How to Run
-Clone this repository
+  * Clone this repository

-Open the Jupyter Notebook: Heart Disease Prediction Using ML.ipynb
+  * Open the Jupyter Notebook: Heart Disease Prediction Using ML.ipynb

-Run each cell sequentially
+  * Run each cell sequentially

 # 📈 Future Improvements
-Hyperparameter tuning using GridSearchCV
+  * Hyperparameter tuning using GridSearchCV

-Deployment via Flask or Streamlit
+  * Deployment via Flask or Streamlit

-Using more advanced ML techniques or deep learning
+  * Using more advanced ML techniques or deep learning